| Safe Haskell | None |

 $ ./broadcast ABC<Enter> ABC ABC DEF<Enter> DEF DEF GHI<Enter> $

-stays alive as long as any of the original Output
+The combined Output stays alive as long as any of the original Outputs

 two messages.